leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Multilingual Alignment of Contextual Word Representations | 2020 · 206회 인용
 - TABERT: Pretraining for Joint Understanding of Textual and Tabular Data | 2020 · 759회 인용
 - TAPAS: Weakly Supervised Table Parsing via Pre-training | 2020 · 837회 인용
+- On the Sentence Embeddings from Pre-trained Language Models | 2020 · 834회 인용

 ## Agent
 - Generative Agents: Interactive Simulacra of Human Behavior